 - They also serve something called a Dole Whip Float, which adds a little more pineapple juice, and a whole lot of flavor.
 It is also highly recommended.

-For this recipe, we recommend serving it as soon as you make it, especially where it is so quickly thrown together and only takes a few minutes to make.
+For this recipe, we recommend serving it as soon as you make it or serving it after it set up for 2 hours, especially where it is so quickly thrown together and only takes a few minutes to make.